The Price of Incentivizing Exploration: A Characterization via Thompson Sampling and Sample Complexity: Preliminaries

 We posit a condition called \emph{pairwise non-dominance}: for each arm $i$,

 This condition is w.l.o.g.: essentially, each arm $i$ is explorable if and only if it satisfies \eqref{eq:pwise-cond}, see Section~\ref{sec:explorability}.

-\xhdr{Recommendation policies.} A \emph{recommendation policy} $\pi$ is an algorithm which inputs some signal $\mS$ and outputs an arm.
-The signal $\mS$ is jointly distributed with the mean rewards: the tuple $(\mS; \mu_1 \LDOTS \mu_K)$ comes from some joint distribution.
-In particular, one round of a bandit algorithm is a recommendation policy, with signal $\mS$ being the algorithm's history.
-The policy $\pi$ is called BIC if
+\xhdr{Recommendation policies.} A \emph{recommendation policy} $\pi$ is a function that inputs a random signal $\mS$ and outputs an arm.
+More formally, let \emph{signal} $\mS$ be a random variable (taking values in some abstract set) that is jointly distributed with the mean rewards, in the sense that the tuple $(\mS; \mu_1 \LDOTS \mu_K)$ comes from some joint distribution.
+A recommendation policy $\pi$ given signal $\mS$ is a mapping from $\text{support}(\mS)$ to arms.
+In particular, one round of a bandit algorithm can be interpreted a recommendation policy, with signal $\mS$ being the algorithm's history up to this round.
+Likewise, if an algorithm invokes a recommendation policy, then (unless specified otherwise) the policy receives the algorithm's current history as a signal.